theon/ensime-atom/README.md

 - [x] Basic autocompletion
 - [x] Format source file
 - [x] mark applied implicits (conversions and params)
+- [x] show applied implicits
+- [ ] Goto type by simple typing prefix (like cmd-N in Idea or cmd-shift-T in Eclipse?)
 - [ ] Import type at point
-- [ ] show applied implicits
+- [ ] Better errors and warnings with markings in gutter
 - [ ] "explicify" applied implicits
-- [ ] Goto definition by simple typing prefix (like cmd-N in Idea or cmd-shift-T in Eclipse?)
-- [ ] Better errors and warnings with markings in gutter
 - [ ] Find all subclasses of the class under the cursor
 - [ ] Find all usages of the function under the cursor